MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-L04-inference-1cat_CI-simulation.md

 In the last class, we found very strong evidence that the true proportion of infants who will choose the helper character is greater than 0.5.
 But what *is* the true proportion of infants who will choose the helper character?
 We will use this same study to estimate this parameter of interest by creating a confidence interval.

-As a reminder: Do young children know the difference between helpful and unhelpful behavior?
-A study by Hamblin, Wynn, and Bloom reported in Nature [@hamblin2007] was intended to check young kids' feelings about helpful and non-helpful behavior.
+As a reminder: A study by Hamblin, Wynn, and Bloom reported in Nature [@hamblin2007] was intended to check young kids' feelings about helpful and non-helpful behavior.
 Non-verbal infants ages 6 to 10 months were shown short videos with different shapes either helping or hindering the climber.
 Researchers were hoping to assess: Are infants more likely to preferentially choose the helper toy over the hinderer toy?
 In the study, of the 16 infants age 6 to 10 months, 14 chose the *helper* toy and 2 chose the *hinderer* toy.

 A **point estimate** (our observed statistic) provides a single plausible value for a parameter.
 However, a point estimate is rarely perfect; usually there is some error in the estimate.
 In addition to supplying a point estimate of a parameter, a next logical step would be to provide a plausible *range* of values for the parameter.
 This plausible range of values for the population parameter is called an **interval estimate** or **confidence interval**.